craftcms/docs/docs/5.x/update.md

 Sometimes, there are significant changes to be aware of—even in minor versions.
 In these (rare) cases, we publish a guide in the [Knowledge Base](kb:development), and list it here.

-The most common changes that fits this criteria are deprecated features.
-Notices will be accompanied by instructions for updating your code to work with the new APIs.
+The most common changes that fit this criteria are deprecations.
+Deprecation notices will be accompanied by instructions for updating your code to work with the new APIs.
 Any features that are subsequently removed in a major release will also be noted in the new version’s upgrade guide.

 Deprecation warnings will affect plugin developers more frequently than regular users—but it’s still a good idea to keep your eye on the **Deprecation Warnings** utility.